digitalocean/Kubernetes-Starter-Kit-Developers/README.md

       startTimestamp: "2021-08-18T17:11:14Z"
       version: 1
     ```
-    When you look at the result,please check includedNamespaces is ambassador and also you can confuse when you see .*velero.io/storage-location: default* .
-Default means `starterkit-velero-backups` .
+    When you look at the result,please check `includedNamespaces` is ambassador and also you can confuse when you see .*velero.io/storage-location: default* .
+Default means that `starterkit-velero-backups` .
     ```
     ~# velero backup-location get